What is Embedded Analytics?

 5 benefits of embedded analytics in your software application

 Embedding analytics into your enterprise software application can bring huge benefits to your product.
 From increasing user engagement to providing new revenue channels to decreasing client churn, embedding analytics provides you with business opportunities.
-Here are five of the greatest benefits you’ll reap as a software OEM from embedding analytics into your app.
+Here are five benefits of embedded analytics that you’ll reap as a software OEM or enterprise company from embedding analytics into your app or work platform.

 Embedded analytics competitive advantage